New advanced geothermal project in Aalborg

 At Green Therma, we approach the development of future heating solutions with great responsibility.
 Our demonstration project in Aalborg is a key step in expanding the use of renewable geothermal heat.
 We want to keep you well informed along the way.
 Here is an overview of the project and its individual phases.

-To carry out our project, a number of regulatory approvals and permits are required.
-We obtain these on an ongoing basis prior to drilling.
+To carry out the project, a number of regulatory approvals and permits are required.
+These are obtained on an ongoing basis and will be in place prior to drilling.

 Once the regulatory approvals are in place, we will start preparing the drill site.
 This involves excavation as well as temporary installations for electricity, water, and sewage.
 Afterward, the drilling equipment is transported to the site and assembled under safe conditions.